soasme/shire/docs/content/docs/introduction.md

 I could have marked my book on goodreads, marked my traces on google maps.
 But I do not trust Amazon/Google as well.
 (Facebook is the worst.)

-Since there is no tool in the market that fits me well, as an engineer, I started building my own.
+Since there is no tool / service in the market that fits me well, as an engineer, I started building my own.

 ## Introduction